 Stablecoins are digital currencies that maintain a fixed value.
 They are designed to function like fiat currencies that exist on the blockchain.
 This brings with it several benefits in terms of usability, speed, and regulatory compliance.
 There are multiple types of stablecoins, each defined by the mechanism used to maintain the 1-to-1 peg to their respective fiat currencies.

 Stablecoins are digital coins that maintain a stable value.
-Most stablecoins are pegged to popular fiat currencies like the US Dollar, Chinese Yuan, or the Euro.
+Most stablecoins are pegged to popular fiat currencies like the U.S. Dollar, Chinese Yuan, or the Euro.
 Some are pegged to commodities like gold, too.
-In theory, a stablecoin could have its value linked to anything—however, coins pegged to a fiat currency are the most commonly used type.
+In theory, a stablecoin could have its value linked to anything.
+However, coins pegged to a fiat currency are the most commonly used type.
 When someone uses the term “stablecoin,” they are most likely referring to fiat currency coins.

 The most stable cryptocurrency will by definition be a stablecoin.
-Some of these coins see their values fluctuate by small amounts during times of intense trading volume, but they tend to correct back to their normal value in short order.
+Some of these coins see their values fluctuate by small amounts during times of intense cryptocurrency trading volume, but they tend to correct back to their normal value in short order.

-If there is any volatility in a stablecoin, it’s certainly much less than that seen in other different types of cryptocurrencies.
+If there is any volatility in a stablecoin, it’s certainly much less than that seen in other types of cryptocurrencies.

-What is The Point of a Stablecoin?
+What Is the Point of a Stablecoin?

 • Regulatory compliance for crypto exchanges